atlmendoza/Q4-1stNGExercise/readme.md

 ![](banner.png)

 Given 2 positive integers A and B, output a right triangle with 2 of the sides having A and B ems.
 Compute for the third side, C, and put labels on the sides as well.
+Updating

 #### Sample input 1
 `300 400`